-The Site Plan provides separated bike lanes, one on the north side Cameron Street and one on the south side of Cameron Street; on the block bound by Cameron Street's intersections with Georgia Avenue and Ramsey Avenue.
+The Site Plan provides a separated bike lane on the south side of Cameron Street; on the block bound by Cameron Street's intersections with Georgia Avenue and Ramsey Avenue.

 Parking and Loading

 Promote a constrained parking policy appropriate for an urban area that is well-served by transit and is easily traversed on foot or by bicycle.
 The Plan supports redevelopment projects providing less than the required minimum parking for all areas of the plan.